boost-ext/di/doc/tutorial.md

 auto Cols = []{};
 ```

-Secondly, we have to inform `model` constructor about it.
+Secondly, we have to tell `model` constructor about it.

 ```cpp
 class model {